© 2018 Website managed by Provincial Winter Fair, c/o Kamloops Exhibition Association

 We invite everyone to come on up to the fair to check-

-The action packed event begins with the Royal Bank’s “Buyer’s Breakfast” at 7:30 am.
+The action packed event begins with the John Deere Doug’s “Buyer’s Breakfast” at 7:30 am.
 Breakfast is tasty, and a social affair where the public can mix and visit with ranchers, corporate executives and fair volunteers.

 If you can’t make it out to the fair but would like to support the auction -

 We invite you to the John Deere Doug Haughton complimentary “BUYER’S BREAKFAST” on Monday, September 24, 2018 at 7:30 a.m.
 The sale of the Market Beef and Lamb are to follow at 10:00 a.m.